This post may contain affiliate links.

 When I visited the city of Sintra, I also paid a total of 23 Euros to explore the city’s most famous attractions, the Moorish Castle, the Pena Palace, and the Quinta da Regaleira.

 These gorgeous and unique landmarks turned out to be highlights of my trip.

 Limiting my spending to a few, carefully selected attractions made those few experiences that much more memorable.

 As I’ve reiterated numerous times, Portugal is an affordable country.

 Though I did not include my flights to and from Portugal in my budget, I do want to mention how important it is to look for cheap flights.

-Though I am often hesitant to spend money, I never feel like I am depriving myself anything or missing out on cool experiences.
+Though I am often hesitant to spend money, I never feel like I am depriving myself of anything or missing out on cool experiences.

-I spent most of my time in Portugal walking around, cooking, observing my surroundings, taking photos, going for peaceful sunset runs, sitting by the river, talking with people, and slowly forming a connection with the local culture.
+I spent most of my time in Portugal walking around, socializing, cooking, taking photos, going for peaceful sunset runs, sitting by the river, talking with people, and slowly forming a connection with the local culture.

 And for those of us young people who are stuck with college debt and have never had a real job, exploring the world is not entirely out of the question.